arkuuu/arkuuu/README.md

 - In my spare time I'm currently learning iOS development
 - I'm the creator of [Segeltrimm App](https://www.segeltrimm-app.de), a small iOS app and my hobby project
 - When I'm not programming, I'm sailing on the Baltic Sea with my wife and our little daughter
-- I'm looking for a 100% remote job that will allow me to work from my boat in the future
+- I'm looking for a 100% remote job that allows me to work at my boat office (at least sometimes)